 In Figure 1 (a), a path with RGB color space was converted to HSV color space as in Figure 1 (b).
 Color saturation increases with HSV color space.
 Then, the image was processed as shown in Figure 1 (c) using Gaussian Blur and Gray Scale methods.
+Gaussian Blur allows us to adjust the degree of blurring, creating effects ranging from slightly softening the image to covering the entire image with thick fog.
+Gaussian Blur is also a successful filter to protect the edges in the image [14].
 Figure 1 (d) is used to understand the line of the lanes on the road by using Canny edge detection and Hough Transform methods.
-As a result of the calculations, the strip lines are perceived as shown.
-In Figure 2-a, a re-converted image frame is given to the RGB image.
+As a result of the calculations, the lane lines are perceived as shown.
+In Figure 2-a, a re- converted image frame is given to the RGB image.
 In Figure 2-b, an image frame that is not converted to RGB color space is given.